 New Technology Selection for Continuous Improvement

 Technology selection plays a big role in DFM.
-Selecting the right tools and integrating them in the production process can make or break product success.
-For example, if a potential problem with surface quality is identified, there may be several viable courses of action: perhaps a step needs to be added to improve surface prep, such as plasma treatment or improved washing; or a current process needed to be tweaked for higher quality output; a third option might be to change materials.
+Selecting the right tools and integrating them into the production process can make or break product success.
+For example, if a potential problem with surface quality is identified, there may be several viable courses of action: perhaps a step needs to be added to improve surface prep, such as plasma treatment or improved washing, or a current process needs to be tweaked for higher quality output; a third option might be to change materials.

 Process Design with Virtualization

-One of the critical technology tools that is helpful for DFM early-stage optimizing is something called “digital twinning” – the digital replication of the entire production process in a virtual format, creating a digital twin that can be tested and modified as needed to optimize manufacturing.
-It’s essentially creating a flexible digital version of the factory, enabling you to model production and change elements and parameters to see how it effects manufacturing.
-Unfortunately, surface characterization is often overlooked and without that data, surface quality can remain an unknown and present a potential stumbling block to producing a consistent, quality product.
+One of the critical technology tools that are helpful for DFM early-stage optimizing is something called “digital twinning” – the digital replication of the entire production process in a virtual format, creating a digital twin that can be tested and modified as needed to optimize manufacturing.
+It’s essentially creating a flexible digital version of the factory, enabling you to model production and change elements and parameters to see how it affects manufacturing.
+Unfortunately, surface characterization is often overlooked, and without that data, surface quality can remain unknown and present a potential stumbling block to producing a consistent, quality product.

 To further reduce risk, companies with a DFM strategy will utilize Design Failure Mode and Effects Analysis (DFMEA), a practice used to identify and assess development and manufacturing risks as early as possible so that mitigation can occur before the new product program is too far down the road to keep a reasonable cap on costs.

 DFMEA is highly useful for gaining an accurate understanding of critical surface quality that enables appropriate controls to be developed to manage it.
-By incorporating it early in the produce development cycle, design risks are identified, which if left unattended, could result in failure.
+By incorporating it early in the product development cycle, design risks are identified, which, if left unattended, could result in failure.
 DFMEA is applied when:

 - There is a new design with new content